rdpopov/nvim-sak/README.md

 Also it is inefficient in it's implementation, the indented use case is small files and small changes.
 Otherwise I think it will cause too many updates.
 Still haven't had any problems.
+For anything big, better straight use sed

 By default it uses mark `z` and register `z` during normal operation.

-## My example uses
+## Some of my example uses
-### VimSakHihglightInMotion
+### NvimSakHihglightInMotion
-- highlight ls the occurrences of a pattern in a textobject, and also jump between them.
+- highlight ls the occurrences of a pattern in a textobject, and also jump between them afterwards.
 This can be function, block, sentence, end of the line, etc.

-### VimSakAccumulate
+### NvimSakAccumulate
 - This collects all the matches in the selection and puts them separated by a new line in the '+' register
 - Not as useful if using just a plain text pattern, but if using a regex is quite useful

-### VimSakInteractiveReplace
+### NvimSakInteractiveReplace
 - Split a line on a certain symbol/s.
 This is kinda tricky to do with sed sometimes, especially if on the same line and with visual mode patterns.
 - Add/remove/prepend/append to pattern.